-For all people who have diabetes (insulin and noninsulin users).
+For all people who have diabetes (insulin and non-insulin users).
 Covered services include:

 - Supplies to monitor your blood glucose: Blood glucose monitors, continuous blood glucose monitors, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Coverage for glucose monitors and test strips is limited to Freestyle and Precision brands produced by Abbott Labs.
-If you or your physician feel that it is medically necessary for you to use a different monitor or test strips call Member Services (phone numbers are printed on the back cover of this - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+If you or your physician feel that it is medically necessary for you to use a different monitor or test strips call Member Services (phone numbers are printed on the back cover of this booklet). - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. - Diabetes self-management training is covered for members with a diagnosis of diabetes. - Insulin Pumps are covered under the Durable Medical Equipment (DME) benefit.
-For more information about coverage for DME, please go to
+For more information about coverage for DME, please go to the section, "Durable medical equipment (DME) and related supplies" found in this benefit chart. - Insulin for insulin pumps is covered under the Part B Drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." - Prior Authorization is required for continuous glucose monitors.
+In-network providers are responsible to obtain prior authorization.

-You pay \$0 for covered diabetes selfmonitoring equipment and supplies.
+You pay \$0 for covered diabetes self-monitoring equipment and supplies.